Panna cotta only looks fancy but it’s really simple to make.

 - Run a butter knife or small offset spatula around sides of panna cotta to loosen the edge and break the suction.
 Press a serving plate firmly over top.
 Quickly invert in one motion; set plate down.
 Gently lift the empty pie dish as it breaks suction.
 Pour maple syrup over the top then pile peaches and nectarines.
 Feel free to drizzle some more maple syrup on top of the fruit.

-Still Struggling to lift the panna cotta from the pan?!
+Struggling to lift the panna cotta from the pan?!

-A baking dish or similar vessel with hot water.
+Fill a baking dish or similar vessel with hot water.
 Lower bottom of mold into water 5 seconds, then lift it back out.
 When inverting panna cotta it should easily slide out.

 Make ahead: Panna cotta can be made 2-3 days ahead of time refrigerated.
 Reserve maple syrup, and fresh fruit for just before serving.
 Feel free to make individual mini ones in a large muffin pan.